defund12/defund12.org/_emails/portlandOr-defundPPB.md

-  controversy over the last year with collusion with prominent white nationalist groups, shootings of Black people and people perceived to be in mental health crisis, data uncovered on their racist gang enforcement traffic stops, and the fact that a shameful 52% of people arrested are houseless.\n\nAdditionally and critically, Wheeler's budget ELIMINATES $1.8 million to fund the police body camera program.
-More money for policing but less money for police accountability is completely unacceptable.\n\nI oppose any increases to the PPB budget.
+  controversy over the last year with collusion with prominent white nationalist groups, shootings of Black people and people perceived to be in mental health crisis, data uncovered on their racist gang enforcement traffic stops, and the fact that a shameful 52% of people arrested are houseless.\n\nI oppose any increases to the PPB budget.
 Over the course of last year, PPB increased their budget from the approved $227 million to $233 million - an increase that is easier for policing to achieve than most other departments.
 We anticipate that PPB